 While CSS stylizes web pages with layouts, it also provides color, fonts, and size.
 In addition, the Dojo toolkit provides language utilities and UI components.

-GitHub and CodeAcademy Coding Community
+GitHub Coding Community

 Finally, you may be wondering why so many people use GitHub.
 GitHub is like a Facebook for developers.
 It’s an open community that helps developers see what their peers are working on.

 Developers can inspect the entire history of a project by version.
 They can also study a project’s code and modify it on their own.